AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 ## Repository Structure :deciduous_tree:

 The main instructions to run this project are contained in this readme file.
 I am also sharing the code I used to setup Terraform (inside `terraform/`) and Kestra (inside `kestra/`).
-The scripts I developed for data trasformation in BQ usinf Dataform are avaiable in a separate Github repository (https://github.com/AuraFrizzati/DE-2025-dataform/tree/dataform-final-project).
+The scripts I developed for data trasformation in BQ usinf Dataform are avaiable in a separate Github repository (https://github.com/AuraFrizzati/DE-2025-dataform/tree/dataform-final-project, commit id for submission: `226eb7b`).

 ```plaintext
 .